Four Wild Paddling Destinations in the Lower 48

 RIO GRANDE RIVER, TEXAS: By stringing together a run that begins above Colorado Canyon, upstream of Big Bend National Park, and ends near Dryden, some 80 miles downstream of Big Bend, you can pull off a three-week desert expedition full of sheer canyons, side-hikes, hot springs, and spectacular borderland country.
 River levels are best in the fall and early winter, after the rainy season.
 The 235-mile run is punctuated by a series of dramatic canyons separated by stretches of open valley winding through panoramic Chihuahuan desert scenery.
 There are several National Park campgrounds, notably Rio Grande Village, where resupply is possible.
 Shorter trips of a week or less are possible, but the full immersion is worth it.

 Logistics: Best craft – canoe, inflatable or small raft; best month – October; whitewater difficulty – Class I-IV; total mileage – 235, allow 18-25 days.
 Put-in on Texas Farm Rd.
 170 at Big Bend Ranch State Natural Area Colorado Canyon River Access above Colorado Canyon, take out at ranch access at Dryden Crossing.
-Contact Big Bend Natural History Association for river information, maps, shuttle services, etc.
+Contact Big Bend Natural History Association for river information, maps, shuttle services, and other resources.
+More info on the lower canyons section.

 YELLOWSTONE RIVER, MONTANA: The Yellowstone loops its way across southern Montana and then north to the confluence with the Missouri River just into North Dakota.
 It is navigable from the Yellowstone National Park boundary to the Missouri.
 The first day holds the biggest whitewater challenge through the Class III "Town Stretch" near Gardiner, Montana, and Class III-IV Yankee Jim Canyon a few miles downstream.
-From the fishing access at the end of Yankee Jim Canyon all the way to the Missouri the river is classic canoe water.
+From the fishing access at the end of Yankee Jim Canyon all the way to the Missouri, the river is classic canoe water.
 There are some big-volume wave trains and powerful eddy currents to watch for, and the river is a vigorous flow for the entire 525-mile length.
 Six diversion structures punctuate the river below Billings, and several require a portage.
 While highways and railroads parallel much of the river's length, and private property dominates the landscape, the fact is that once on the river, all the rest fades away in the face of that lovely watery dimension.
-Montana stream access laws allow for camping below normal high water marks, and there is fantastic agate and petrified wood hunting to be had on the gravel bars.
+Montana stream access laws allow for camping below normal high-water marks, and there is fantastic agate and petrified wood hunting to be had on the gravel bars.

 Logistics: Put in at Carbella Fishing Access below Yankee Jim Canyon (it's fun to do the whitewater upstream in rafts or duckies too).
-Take-out at the Confluence Center access at the Missouri R. confluence in North Dakota.
+Take out at the Confluence Center access at the Missouri R. confluence in North Dakota.
 Best craft: canoe (preferably with a deck) or touring kayak; best time: July – Sept. (runnable between March and November); Contact Montana Fish, Wildlife and Parks for river maps and general information.
+Read more on the Yellowstone’s tenuous status as America’s longest free-flowing river.

 MAINE ISLAND TRAIL: The Maine Island Trail is an outstanding example of collaboration between conservationists, agencies, and private land owners who have managed to stitch together a 325-mile water trail along the Atlantic coast of Maine, from Casco Bay to Machias Bay, including more than 70 islands.
 It is arguably the most authentic way to experience the convoluted and stunning coastline of Maine, the power of the open Atlantic, and the myriad magical spots along the way.
-Wave-worn rock islands, blueberry patches, seals hauled up on the rocks, seabirds, quaint communities, storm wracked cliffs.
+Wave-worn rock islands, blueberry patches, seals hauled up on the rocks, seabirds, quaint communities, storm-wracked cliffs.
 It is, by turns, quietly beautiful, protected and settled, and truly wild, as only the open ocean can be.
 One day you might stop at a village café for a lobster roll and a pint, and the next you find yourself paddling against exposed cliffs that feel like the loneliest place on earth.
 Pick a section that works for you, or do the entire length, and adjust the level of wildness to suit your tastes.

 Logistics: The trail extends 325 miles with endless opportunities for detours and explorations.
 Take a week to accomplish a piece of the route, or a month to do the entire trail.
 Put-ins abound along the entire route.
 Best craft – sea kayak.
 Best time of year: June – early September.
 Resupply options at dozens of coastal communities.
 Contact Maine Island Trail Association for current guidebook, safety advice and recommendations.
+Read more on kayaking the Maine Island Trail.

-— Alan Kesselheim is C&K’s longest-tenured contributor, check out his latest stories and gear reviews.
+— Editor-at-large Alan Kesselheim is C&K’s longest-tenured contributor, check out his latest stories and gear reviews.

 — C&K’s favorite National Parks for Paddling, plus our ongoing profile series on North America’s Best Paddling Towns.